 But I do want something that will serve me well, and be comfortable doing so.

-For a long time, I used to rock a pair of Sennheiser HD-25: headphones designed to attenuate the sound of the sonic boom on Concord and were only released to the public after people kept stealing them and giving them to House DJs who, as it turned out, were quite into the high levels of isolation they had.
+For a long time, I used to rock a pair of Sennheiser HD-25: headphones designed to attenuate the sound of the sonic boom on Concord and were only released to the public after it turned out that many House DJ were getting hold of them, who, as it turned out, were quite into the high levels of isolation they had.
 They were really handy for the kind of stuff I was doing back then – monitoring broadcast mixes in loud environments, sound checking bands, that kind of thing.

 These days, I don’t have quite such stringent requirements – and as great as the HD-25’s are, on-ear cans tend to get a bit uncomfortable for me for long periods of time.
 However, I have retained the penchant for full-bodied bass.